mheap/nexmo-developer/_documentation/en/conversation/concepts/application.md

 The answer lies in the fact that each API call is authenticated using a JWT, and the JWT contains the Application ID of a specific Nexmo Application.
 The Conversations returned would be those associated with the Application ID specified in the JWT.

-Note that as a JWT is signed using the private key of the specific nexmo Application, the Conversation API is always authenticated to a specific Application.
+Note that as a JWT is signed using the private key of the specific Nexmo Application, the Conversation API is always authenticated to a specific Application.
 It is therefore not possible to use the Conversation API to look at the Conversations of an Application you do not have the private key for.